bestbat/Homura/README.md

 - To launch something use `Homura Launch Steam`
 - To uninstall something use `Homura Uninstall Steam`
 - To open winetricks in a prefix use `Homura Winetricks Steam`
-- To run a exe file in a prefix use `Homura RunEXE Steam /usr/home/alexander/Downloads/Patch.exe`

 # Feature / To-Do list